 The biggest advantage of using a pesticide is the speed at which the control works.
 Pesticides are often the only controls available to the average consumer.
 Very often, home pest control products are purchased from local department and hardware stores.
 For indoor home pest controls, the grocery store is one of the biggest outlets for these products.
 The mainstream market is not yet fully open to alternative non-chemical controls.
 This is mostly because alternatives are not as easily packaged and marketed, may be more expensive, are not as quickly accepted by the public, and can have a short shelf life.
 There are outlets, mostly through mail order, for alternative controls.
 Some local garden centers are now stocking "organic" and other alternatives to "man-made" chemical pest controls.
 Information on the mail order companies specializing in these alternatives can be obtained from your local garden center or Extension office.
 Some of the most effective alternative controls are not for sale at any store-they are simple remedies, mentioned earlier, that you can employ without special means.
-You have the ability to apply cultural controls, mechanical controls to reduce the use of pesticides around your home.
+You have the ability to apply cultural controls, mechanical controls, sanitation, and host resistance.
+You should apply these powerful controls before or along with appropriate chemical controls to reduce the use of pesticides around your home.